becomevocal/feedonomics-client/README.md

 # Feedonomics Node.js API Client

-A Node.js client library for the Feedonomics API, designed to help you integrate with Feedonomics for product data synchronization between eCommerce platforms and marketing channels.
+A Node.js client library for the Feedonomics API, designed to help you integrate with Feedonomics for product data synchronization between ecommerce platforms and marketing channels.

 ## Features